 Electrolytes: sodium, potassium, magnesium

-You need to drink lots of water on a low-carb diet, to assist your kidneys.
+You need to drink lots of water on a low-carb diet, and especially so on Keto.
 You will most likely feel extra-thirsty anyway.

 There is just one issue with drinking lots.
 It flushes out essential minerals and electrolytes from your system.
-Depleted electrolytes can result in muscle cramps and headaches.
+Depleted electrolytes can result in muscle cramps, headaches and the infamous “Keto flu”.

-Your multivitamins should ideally contain a range of minerals.
-Sodium, potassium and magnesium are the key ones to replace.
-You can also get extra sodium by adding more table salt to your food.
+Your multivitamins should ideally include some electrolytes.
+Potassium and magnesium are the key ones to replace.
+You can get extra sodium by adding more table salt to your food.

 Specialised multivitamins may also include one or more extra ingredients, known to help with fat-burning metabolism and cravings.
 Although not a requirement, these nutrients can give your diet an extra boost.